farmera/sare_grant/kites_balloons_drones.md

 * The goal in aerial data capture is to produce consistent, stable images.
 * Cameras in flight are inherently unstable.

 The history of taking photos from high-flying objects is long and storied, involving blimps, balloons, parachutes, kites, pigeons and personal drones.
 All these and more have been set aloft with ingenious cameras attached and tools to trigger them either remotely or automatically.
-The French caricaturist Gaspard-Félix Tournachon (known as 'Nadar') was first to fly and photograph the city of Paris from above in 1858.
+The French caricaturist Gaspard-Félix Tournachon (known as ‘Nadar’) was first to fly and photograph the city of Paris from above in 1858.

 ![](img/nadar.png)
 ###### Figure 1.
 Gaspard-Félix Tournachon hangs on, makes history.

 Whatever method is used the object remains the same: position the camera at sufficient height, point it downward (as close to nadir as possible), get the shots, return the rig safely to the ground.
 None of the methods discussed in our report performed perfectly in all respects considered.

 #### Kites
+* In certain conditions kites are incredibly stable and will fly for extended periods.
 * Kites are easy to understand.
-* In certain conditions kites are incredibly stable and will fly for extended periods.
+Most people have flown one.

 The image in __Figure 2__ shows a camera being suspended from a kite using a device known as a Picavet (named for French inventor Pierre Picavet).
 The Picavet attaches the camera to the line that flies the kite and holds it more or less in place.
 A Picavet consists of a rigid cross suspended below the kite line from two points.

 ![](img/kite.png)
 ###### Figure 2.
 A camera system suspended via Picavet from a Delta-style kite.